14 min read

 Underwriting Gets Personalized With AI

-Thanks to popular, digital-first brands, consumers want companies to reach out to them with recommendations based on their unique needs and make it effortlessly easy to act on those recommendations.
+Thanks to popular, digital-first brands, consumers want companies to reach out to them with recommendations based on their unique needs and make it effortlessly easy to act on them.
 Perhaps most of all, they prize tech-forward brands that can prevent or mitigate issues before they become costly problems.
-Today, AI is used to mine core systems and external data sources to profile existing and prospective customers in order to serve up highly personalized content, products, and services.
+Today, AI is used to mine core systems and external data sources to profile existing and prospective customers in order to help both personal and commercial lines underwriters understand risk and accurately offer and price highly personalized content, products, and services.

 Reassessing Risk